weststack-io/insight-studio/infrastructure/DEPLOY.md

   - NextAuth configuration

 The Function App is configured to run the weekly briefings generator on a timer trigger (every Monday at 9 AM).

+**Note:** The `deploy.ps1` script only deploys SQL Database and Blob Storage.
+To deploy the Function App, use the [Deploy Function App Only](#deploy-function-app-only) section or deploy with all parameters using Option B or C above.

 ## Configuration